subvertnormality/mosaic/README.md

 ### Velocity editor

-Now let's look at the velocity editor, a close kin of the note editor.
-It spans two vertical pages: the initial displays velocities from 127 down to 67, while the latter showcases values between 58 and 0.
+Now let's look at the velocity editor, which functions similarly to the note page.
+It spans two vertical pages: the initial displays velocities from 127 down to 67, while the latter displays values between 58 and 0.
 Adjust these to fine-tune the dynamics of your sequence.

 On the norns screen you can see the channel grid visualiser.
 Use E2 to select the current channel.

 ### Channel editor

 Here's where it all comes together: the channel editor.
-Here, individual patterns find harmony, merging into cohesive sounds.
+This is where patterns find harmony, merging into cohesive sounds.

 Begin by selecting from the 16 available channels: